Editorial Guidelines issues

 - The most important question to pose to someone requesting anonymity is “Whom do you want to be anonymous from - from the general public or from people who know you well? “

-When disguising identities, be aware that some technical solutions can be reversed and that what may appear as tiny idiosyncrasies to you are huge reveals to those familiar with the person
+- When disguising identities, be aware that some technical solutions can be reversed.
+Also that what may appear as insignificant detail to you (e.g. a piece of jewellery or the way a person walks ) may reveal identity to those familiar with the person

 Granting anonymity is not ideal for programme makers or for our audiences.
 Sources and contributors should speak on the record whenever practicable and their identities and credentials made known to the audience so that they can judge the source’s credibility, reliability and whether or not they are in a position to have sufficient knowledge of the subject or events.
 It should also be remembered that the methods by which we disguise identities can sometimes compromise the content we publish visually and/or aurally through blurring the image or distorting the sound, for example.